Belfast Botanic Gardens Tree Archive

 Davidia will usually only flower after 10 to 20 years; the specimen in Belfast Botanic Gardens is still young, but this year (2019) produced three flowers.
 The photos of flowers below were taken in the Clandeboye Estate, near Bangor in Northern Ireland

-genus has a single species and belongs to the Cornaceae family (it had previously been placed in the Nyssaceae family along with, among others, Nyssa
+genus has a single species and had previously been placed in the Nyssaceae family along with, among others, Nyssa